-A browser fingerprint tool gathers user data relating to their software and hardware configuration.
-These browser fingerprints points include details such as browser name, operating system, timezone, and much more.
+A browser fingerprint tool gathers user data relating to users’ software and hardware configurations.
+These browser fingerprints include details such as browser name, operating system, timezone, and more.
 In fraud prevention, it can be used to detect suspicious connections, for instance from an emulator.